Download our FREE smartphone app today!

 International A Level

-After successfully passing the IGCSE exams, the AS and A Level curriculum caters for students aged 17-18, preparing them for University entrance.
-This two year programme in selected subjects (normally 3/4) is a great way to bridge the gap between supervised secondary school education and the independent learning environment of university and college life.
-We give students the opportunity to work at an advanced academic level, but with a great deal of individual support and guidance.
+After successfully passing the IGCSE exams, the AS and A-Level curriculum caters for students aged 17-18, preparing them for University entrance.
+This two-year programme in selected subjects (normally 3/4) is a great way to bridge the gap between supervised secondary school education and university and college life's independent learning environment.
+We allow students to work at an advanced academic level but with a great deal of individual support and guidance.

 As a Cambridge International Examination Centre, we follow the Cambridge International syllabuses in all our AS & A-Level subjects for public examination.
-Our subject offerings for 2018-2019 include:
+Our subject offerings for 2020-2021 includes:

 Art, Biology, Business Studies, Chemistry, English, Geography, Global Perspectives, History, Mathematics, French, Travel & Tourism and Physics.

-At ISF (International School of Flanders) all students are recommended to take 4 AS Level subjects in which they sit public exams at the end of the first year to receive a graded AS-Level certificate.
+At ISF (International School of Flanders), all students are recommended to take 4 AS Level subjects to sit public exams at the end of the first year to receive a graded AS-Level certificate.
 After passing their AS exams, students typically choose their best 3 subjects for their final year’s A-Level examination programme.